ashokfernandez/Solar-Farm-Calculator/README.md

 place it at the top of Assets.py to ensure the exchange rates are retreieved.

 ## Build the Documentation:
+The code has been heavily documented, this can be compiled into a PDF using [doxygen](http://www.stack.nl/~dimitri/doxygen/) and [latex](http://www.latex-project.org/) or as a web reference manual using [Epydoc](http://epydoc.sourceforge.net/).

+### HTML Documentation
+To build the HTML documentation (recommeded over the PDF - it's a lot easier to follow) you first need to install Epydoc.
+If you have pip installed you can do this opening a terminal and typing

+   sudo pip install epydoc

+Otherwise follow the installation instructions on the [Epydoc website](http://epydoc.sourceforge.net/manual-install.html).

+Once Epydoc is installed, open a terminal in the /Docs/ folder and type

+   epydoc --config epydocfile

+This will generate HTML documentation which can be accessed by opening /Docs/html/index.html

+### PDF Documentation
-The code has been heavily documented, this can be compiled into a PDF using [doxygen](http://www.stack.nl/~dimitri/doxygen/) and [latex](http://www.latex-project.org/).
-To build the documentation install doxygen and latex then open a shell in the Docs directory and type
+To build the PDF documentation install doxygen and latex then open a shell in the Docs directory and type

     doxygen
     cd latex/
     make

 A documentation file 'refman.pdf' will be avaliable in the latex folder which outlines in detail the different classes in the code and how they function.

 ## Future Work:
 Ideally it would be nice to package the program up as a standalone .exe and application for Windows and Mac OSX respectively.
 The addition of extra settings in the settings pane would be nice - perhaps include an option to tweak the simulation timestep and a space to enter an OpenExchangeRates API key.